SlithyMatt/x16-xci/README.md

 * **PAL.BIN** - This is the binary version of **mygame_pal.hex**, which contains the initial palette for the game, as specified by the **palette** key.
 It will be loaded by the XCI program into VRAM (F:1000) prior to displaying the title screen.
 Note that the palette beyond index 15 will be modified as different parts of the game are loaded, including the title screen.
 * **TILES.BIN** - This is the binary version of **mygame_tiles.hex**, which contains the tile set for the game, as specified by the **tiles** key.
 It will be loaded by the XCI program into VRAM (0:A600) prior to displaying the title screen.
 * **SPRITES.BIN** - This is the binary version of **mygame_sprites.hex**, which contains the sprite frames for the game, as specified by the **sprites** key.
 It will be loaded by the XCI program into VRAM (1:0000) prior to displaying the title screen.
 * **TITLE.BIN** - This is the background bitmap for the title screen, specified by the contents of **mygame_start.xci**, which will be explained later.
 It will be loaded into VRAM (0:0000) once the palette, tiles and sprites are all loaded.
 Unlike the background bitmaps of the game levels, this bitmap can take up the full screen (320x240).
-This will remain in VRAM and on screen until the user starts a new game or loads a saved game.
+This will remain in VRAM and on screen until the player starts a new game or loads a saved game.
 It is never stored in base or banked RAM.
 * **Z0.L0.1.BIN** - This is the configuration data for level 0 of zone 0.
 This is the first level that will be loaded after starting a new game.
 It is defined by the contents of **mygame_zone0.xci**, as specified by the first instance of the **zone** key.
 It will be loaded into bank 1 of banked RAM whenever the game enters level 0 (as it does when starting a new game, but a saved game may have also left off in level 0).
 * **Z0.L0.2.BIN** - This is the background bitmap for level 0 of zone 0, specified by the contents of **mygame_zone0.xci**, which will be explained later.
 It will be loaded into banks 2-5 of banked RAM whenever the game enters zone 0, and into VRAM when the game enters level 0.
 Because of the in-game screen layout, this bitmap will start 8 pixel9s from the top, and therefore starting at VRAM address 0:0500.
 From 0:0000 to 0:04FF will be zero-filled, as it lies behind the menu bar.
 From 0:7D00 to 0:95FF will be zero-filled, as it lies behind the text field/toolbar.
 * **Z0.L0.6.BIN** - The music and sound effects for level 0 of zone 0.
 The length of the music and addresses for each sound effect are defined in the level configuration data.
 This file will be loaded into bank 6 when the game enters zone 0.
 They data will be played directly from banked RAM when the game enters level 0.